-Given that more than 100 videos on YouTube can boast a billion views or more, Gangnam Style still remains as one of those most-watched videos of all time.
-It beats the much younger competition to retain its Top 10 spot almost eight years after its explosive debut.
+Given that more than 100 videos on YouTube can boast a billion views or more, Gangnam Style remains one of the most-watched videos of all time.
+It beats the much younger competition to retain its top-10 spot eight years after its explosive debut.

 Even though it’s older than the top three videos on this list, Uptown Funk continues to gather new viewers to remain a potential chart-topping threat.
 Ronson’s video made its YouTube debut in November 2014 and swiftly became one of the most popular and well-liked videos ever.

 Arguably just as impressive as its overall view count is that it beat such stiff competition from its contemporaries.
 Big music videos from other major artists, like Katy Perry, saw their big 2014 hits achieve multiple billions of views.
 Uptown Funk still manages to eclipse those achievements.

 6. LooLoo Kids — Johny Johny Yes Papa (4.06 billion)

 Another video for kids that made it into the top 10 most-viewed YouTube videos is Johny Johny Yes Papa.
 It’s a short, animated music video about a mischievous baby and his Papa.
 It’s a simple song about a baby trying to eat some sugar (literal sugar cubes) even though his Papa obviously doesn’t approve.
 Does the kid get the sugar?
 You’ll have to watch to find out.
 The song itself isn’t annoying, either — it’s almost too simple and short to be a nuisance.
 That’s a good thing, considering it’s been viewed/listened to over 4 billion times.

 5. Masha and the Bear — Recipe for Disaster (4.35 billion)